nicklevai/nicklevai/README.md

-### Hi there 👋 Everything Is Private(not like I have many things) for insecurities reasons.
+### Hi there 👋 Everything Is Private(It's not like i have mouch to show) for insecurities reasons.

 <!--
 **nicklevai/nicklevai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.